Robbie English, Broker and REALTOR

 3. Maximize Natural Light

 Winter days are shorter, and the lack of sunlight can make a home feel dreary if not addressed.
 Maximize natural light by keeping curtains and blinds open during showings, and ensure windows are clean to let in as much light as possible.
 If your home has limited natural light, strategically place mirrors to reflect light and brighten up rooms.
-Additionally, using warm-toned light bulbs can help create a more inviting ambiance.
+Using warm-toned light bulbs can also help create a more inviting ambiance.

 4. Stage with Warm, Inviting Interiors